ubcsc/ubcscwiki/Home.md

-Welcome to the ubcscwiki wiki!
+Welcome to the ubcsc wiki home page!